Painful Sex After Baby: Why Sex Hurts and How Pelvic Floor PT Can Help You Heal

 1. You’re Still Healing Physically

 Whether you had a vaginal delivery or a cesarean, your core and pelvic floor have been through a lot.
 Painful sex after tearing is especially common due to scar tissue and sensitivity in the perineum or vaginal walls.
-Even if your tear is technically closed and healed, your nerve endings may be more sensitive to touch, and your body can interpret that signal as “dangerous” - even though it’s not.

 If you experienced a traumatic birth, your body may also be interpreting “danger” signals with touch or penetration to your vulva and vagina, and respond by sending pain signals.
-You may have some processing to do to allow trauma to move THROUGH your body for deeper healing that is not only physical but emotional too. (as a pelvic floor physical therapist, I see this often)
+If this is the case, you may have some processing to do to allow trauma to move THROUGH your body for deeper healing that is not only physical but emotional too.

 2. Scar Tissue Sensitivity